-As a general rule of thumb have a hospital bag ready when you or your partner are pregnant.
+As a general rule of thumb, have a hospital bag ready when you or your partner are pregnant.
 Even if you’ve scheduled the delivery, surprises happen.
-My wife kept telling me to pack our hospital bag for weeks.

 Make sure you have these things packed in your hospital bag.
 You can buy everything else at stores inside the hospital.